 Sometimes we were matched with agents whose profiles were incomplete or contained inaccurate information.
 For example, according to the profile for one of our matches, the agent has more than 40 years of experience but only one completed transaction.

-Plus, while FastExpert has a directory for home professionals, like interior designers and cleaners, whenever we tried using it we were brought to a blank page and weren’t given any results.
+Plus, while FastExpert has a directory for home professionals, like interior designers and cleaners, whenever we tried using it we were brought to a page of realtors in the area.

 These issues make FastExpert difficult and frustrating to navigate, and could end up wasting your time.
 Most other agent matching services have a more user friendly interface that makes it easy to find and compare agents.

 Another big drawback to FastExpert is that it offers zero built-in savings.
 There's no cost to request agents, but those agents will expect you to pay standard commission rates.